What Are Claims Submission Services?

 - Coordination of Benefits

 - The process of determining which insurance plan pays first (primary) and which pays second (secondary) when a patient has multiple insurance coverages.
-Incorrect COB information is a leading cause of claim rejections.
+Incorrect COB information is a primary driver of claim rejections.

 Common Questions